 Yes, you should be worried about blood in your stool.
 Blood in stool can be as simple as a small hemorrhoid or irritation or as serious as colon cancer.
 It is not normal to have blood in your stool, so it should be checked out right away.
 Schedule an appointment with your physician as quickly as possible to have problems addressed.

-Mehmet Oz, MD, Cardiology, answeredA small amount of bright red blood is usually nothing to be alarmed about.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredA small amount of bright red blood is usually nothing to be alarmed about.
 It most likely indicates hemorrhoids, and just a single drop of blood can turn the whole bowl red.

 You can detect microscopic levels of blood with an at-home hemocult test, which is available at pharmacies and can be done every year after age 40.
 Don't worry-it's actually not as gross as it sounds; just follow the directions on the label.
 This test, as many at-home tests do, has false-positives, so you'll need to follow up with your physician (this week, not next year) if you do have a positive reading.